 The California Restaurant Association (CRA) is “union neutral.”
 That is, the association does not take a position either supporting or opposing unionization attempts in restaurants.
 Indeed, some restaurant operators have welcomed and embraced unionizing efforts.
 On the other hand, many restaurateurs want to avoid such efforts.
-This report is intended to provide information for employers who wish to avoid unionizing efforts in their work place.
+For restaurant operators supporting unionizing efforts, the labor law requirements are not as stringent as they are for restaurant operators who oppose such organizing efforts.
+As such, this report is intended to provide information for employers who wish to avoid unionizing efforts in their workplace.

 Open the door to communication